Here are some interesting facts about the Spokane Carousel:

-The original "other rings" were often made of steel or iron.
+In addition to the brass rings, the original rings were often made of steel or iron.
 They were

 banned at the new location because of possible damage to building, windows,

-The current rings are colorful plastic, made courtesy of one of our
+The current rings are colorful plastic made from left

 black and orange for Halloween; red, white and blue for the 4th of July.

 So what do you do with the plastic rings?
 This clown is just waiting to